“I still don’t understand, Carrie – why do you want to travel … there?”

 “Yeah … ”

-“Well, she did and it was really awesome.
-The Machoo Pitchoo was really an awesome place, she said.”
+“Well, Alan did and said it was really awesome.
+The Machoo Pitchoo was really an awesome place, he said.”

 “But close to Bolivia, right?”